Frequently Asked Questions

 For indicative healing times please see the Guide page.

 Healing times vary from piercing to piercing and person to person, and can be affected by the after-care the piercing receives.

-Touching a healing piercing with dirty hands, contact with body fluids, rough treatment, and the use of inappropriate cleaning agents can cause problems and lengthen healing times.
+Touching a healing piercing with dirty hands, contact with body fluids, rough treatment, and the lack of appropriate cleaning agents can cause problems and lengthen healing times.

 Following the after-care instructions given to you when you are pierced by Flesh Wound will minimise healing time and the risk of problems.
 We suggest different products that generally work for most people.
 Some individuals may heal better with only a saline wash if their skin is sensitive to suggested products.